 So at first it wasn’t the humor that got me to watch, it was the confusion.
 The host was David Letterman, and the band leader was Paul Schaffer.
 The show was Late Night with David Letterman, and of course it hadn’t been on since the 50s.
 It was brand new.
 And the thing that so confused me – Dave’s deadpan, earnest delivery of the “this show’s been on since, when, Paul?
 The late 50s?” line – totally sucked me in.

 But there was more, so much more.
 There was Larry “Bud” Melman and his “Toast on a Stick” commercials.
-Dave would toss pencils through the “windows” behind him on the set, but the “glass shattering” sound effect would come 3 seconds too late.
+Dave would toss pencils through the “windows” behind him, but the sound effect of glass shattering would always come 3 seconds late.
 He’d call random people on the phone.
-He’d throw stuff off five storey towers, or run over stuff with a steamroller.
+He’d throw stuff off five storey towers, or run over it with a steamroller.
 He hassled a poor woman who ran a store called “Just Shades”.
 He’d don a suit made of Velcro and jump onto a Velcro-covered wall.
 Or a suit made from Alka Seltzer tablets and lower himself into a giant glass of water.
 And, in those early days, he’d have just about anybody as a guest, including an old lady who collected potato chips that resembled famous people.

 Carson had the same “Art Fern” and “Carnac the Magnificent” sketches he’d been doing since the Spanish-American War.
 With Letterman, you never knew what was going to happen next:

 Nowadays, late night antics are commonplace.
 Jimmy Fallon, Seth Myers, Jimmy Kimmel, Conan O’Brien, James Corden and, until recently, Craig Ferguson… all those dudes – every last one of them – can do what they do today because Letterman did it 30 years ago.
 And with so many shows competing against YouTube, Netflix and the rest of the Internet, late night talk shows don’t have the cultural significance they did back then.
-Today’s teenagers might be able to look at The Killers and see how Duran Duran influenced them, but they might not be able to do the same with late night talk show hosts.
-To them, David Letterman might seem like a cranky old man; they might never know the man’s genius, and how he broke the damn mold of late night talk shows.
+To today’s teenagers, David Letterman might seem like a cranky old man; they might never know the man’s genius, and how he broke the damn mold of late night talk shows.

 * * *